atk4/data/README.md

  - NoSQL: total of 3 or less queries (depending on database capabilities) will be executed and data from separate queries merged together in PHP giving you a total value.

-With the current implementation, the SQL query looks like is:
+With the current implementation, the SQL query will look like this:

 ```
 select sum(